mebobby2/book-ms/resources/README.md

 The output is as follows.

-Before that: figure out why the swarm is not set up properly.
-Or if it's too hard to get Swarm standalone working, maybe use Docker in swarm mode instead.
+Before that: Swarm Standalone too old to get working.
+Setup Docker in swarm mode instead.
 Refer to this: https://github.com/ruanbekker/ansible-docker-swarm/tree/master/roles